hpc-science/mc_on_accelerators/README.md

 To give performance results on the WSE-2 a baseline for comparison, a CUDA version for use with NVIDIA GPUs was also implemented.
 Those code is available in the `cuda` folder.
 Instructions for compiling and running this code are available in the README.md file in that directory.

+This code was used to generate results on an A100 GPU for the baseline comparison section of the publication on this topic linked below.

 ## Reference

 Those wishing to reference this work or code within this repository should use the following reference: